Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Our Framework

-Unlike the straightforward design in parametric space, our second module requires per-pixel supervision in top-view.
+\paragraph{Top-view semantics module} Unlike the straightforward design in parametric space, our TS module requires per-pixel supervision in top-view.
 To this end, we propose to exploit a rendering function that generates pixel-wise semantics from parametric annotations.
-Specifically, for each $\sa$, we will render a map $\bevmap$.
-Some examples of our paired $\{\bevmap,\sa\}$ can be found in Fig.~\ref{fig:bev_rendering}, which shows that our rendered $x^p$ accurately reflects the layout of the road in top-view.
-Since we only need on parametric abstractions, our renderer can be implemented using simple Python code, rather than the complex machinery of image renderers.
-We refer the readers to supplementary materials for more details on our renderer.

-{\textbf{Loss Functions on Top-view Semantics Module:}} The loss function for TS module is defined as:
+Specifically, for each $\sa$, we render a map $\bevmap$.
+Some examples of our paired $\{\bevmap,\sa\}$ are in Fig.~\ref{fig:bev_rendering}, which shows that our rendered $x^p$ accurately reflects the layout of the road in top-view.
+Since we only need on parametric abstractions, our renderer can be implemented using simple Python code, rather than the complex machinery of physics-based image renderers.
+We refer the readers to supplementary materials for more details on our renderer and the generation process.
+The loss function for TS module is defined as:

 where $\hat{\bevmap_i}$ and $\bevmap_i$ denotes the predictions and the rendered ground-truth of the top-view semantics of $i$-th sample in $\mathcal{D}$.